emproof-com/nyxstone/README.md

 We welcome contributions from the community!
 If you encounter any issues with Nyxstone, please feel free to open a GitHub issue.

-If you are interested in contributing directly to the project, you can:
+If you are interested in contributing directly to the project, you can for example:

 * Address an existing issue
 * Develop new features